jamesgorrie/engineering-manager/self-onboarding-plan.md

 * ensuring that they grow as engineers
 * do valuable work
-* find satisfaction in their career at Canonical
+* find satisfaction in their career
 * collaborate with other engineering managers